Meningitis B Vaccine

 The MenB strain can progress rapidly and, in severe cases, can lead to:

-Although rare, it is medical emergency-level serious and requires urgent treatment.
+Although rare, it is a serious medical emergency and requires urgent treatment.

 Early symptoms can be subtle and easily mistaken for flu or exhaustion.
 They may include: